“Free-range parents” say they are trying to raise self-sufficient, independent kids.

 In practice, that could mean allowing youngsters to walk to school alone, play at an area park without parental supervision or even ride the subway in a major city by themselves.

-The bill isn’t giving parents permission to neglect their children.
-The bill is only saying that parents who deem their children ready to, for example, bike to school unsupervised, shouldn’t face criminal charges.
+The law isn’t giving parents permission to neglect their children.
+The law only says that parents who deem their children ready to, for example, bike to school unsupervised, shouldn’t face criminal charges.

 Lenore Skenazy, a free-range parenting advocate and the Arkansas’ bill sponsor, said that, among other things, opponents said kids “can be kidnapped in 37 seconds from a car.”